23. Classes overview (cheatsheet)

 For more details about every class, see API reference,

 How to use: Just create, or drop on Lazarus form,

 an instance of this class.

-Advanced: you can also make your own class implementing
+Advanced: you can also make your own class providing a non-abstract

 Properties: a Controls list, that contains instances of

 How to use: Just create, or drop on form, instances of these class.